Yossi-Roset/AskAI/README.md

 Azure OpenAI is Microsoft's enterprise solution for OpenAI:

 **Pros**
-Secure!, your data is encrypted and is not going out of your Azure environment. you can configure a retention policy.
+Secure! your data is encrypted and is not going out of your Azure environment. you can configure a retention policy.
 You can train a model on your company's data.
 **Cons**
 Requires Azure subscription.